gregsexton/gitv/README.markdown

 # Readme

 gitv is a repository viewer similar to gitk.
 It is an extension of the [fugitive git plugin][5] for vim.
-It allows you to perform operations on a git repository tree interactively.
+It is essentially a wrapper around `git log --graph`, allowing you to see your branching history.
+It allows you to view commits, diffstats, inline diffs, and file or folder specific history, and more.
+It allows you to perform operations on the commit tree interactively, such as merges, cherry picks, reversions, resets, deletions, checkouts, bisections, and rebase operations.

 This repo has the most bleeding edge version of gitv.
 Stable versions are available at [the vim.org page][1].